 Our focus is on Healthcare IT and interoperability planning.
 Interoperability is the exchange of meaningful data between software systems.
-The ability to transmit data between different healthcare organizations with ease is based on the use of compatibly constructed message standards.
-We use Model Driven Architecture (MDA) to ensure quality of the underlying data standards produced.
+The ability to transmit clinical data between different healthcare organizations is based on the use of compatibly constructed message standards.
+The use of the same EHR system does not ensure interoperability of the data between healthcare providers.
+We use standard Healthcare Terminologies to increase the usability of the clinical data being exchanged.

-We are working on multiple effort to develop standardized reference clinical terminologies for the Veterans Health Administration and Dod.
-Standardized terminologies are foundational to being able to exchange medical information.
+We are working on multiple effort to develop standardized reference clinical terminologies for the Veterans Health Administration and DOD.
+Standardized terminologies are foundational to the exchange of clinical information between healthcare providers.
+See our Projects Page and our Press Releases.
+A list of our recent clients can be seen here.

 Once common data standards are in place and data models have been designed, the actual HIT software as well as XML and databases can be generated directly from the UML models in Java or in C. International healthcare organizations in the U. K., Australia and Europe are taking a great interest in our data models.